My grandma, Nini, always told me ‘bad things come in threes.’

 The friend of a work colleague, and one of our customers, was in a horrific motorcycle accident yesterday.
-He and a utility truck collided going fifty-five miles and hour.
-He was Life-flighted to the hospital where he was put into a medically-induced coma.
+He and a utility truck collided going fifty-five miles an hour.
+He was life-flighted to the hospital where he was put into a medically-induced coma.
 He will likely lose one of his eyes and possibly one leg.

 My good friend’s mom is still hospitalized with bedsores.
 One sore is so bad, it goes all the way to the bone.
 Her body isn’t producing enough antibodies to heal, and she’s had C-diff twice.
 I won’t go into what C-diff is, you can Google it.

 Another friend’s husband took a bad fall down a ravine while camping with his grandkids.
 Although the bruises have faded, he was just rushed to the hospital with some very bad bacteria in the head wound.
 If he doesn’t get immediate treatment, it could turn into septicemia, which is what killed my brother.